By Jennifer CoxUpdated Jun 25, 2019

 Mix 1 cup brown sugar with 1 cup corn flour and 5 tbsp vegetable oil.
 What you get is a cool, soft sand that can be shaped, pressed into moulds, squeezed, squished and played with.
 Trucks can roll through it and leave tire tracks, or you can construct buildings and create a small town.
 From young kids to grown-ups, everyone will find playing with moon sand relaxing.
 When you’re not using it, store your moon sand in an airtight container.

 Get your kid to try contour drawing or even painting while blindfolded.
 (You may want to do this outside!)
 Not being able to see will force them to zero in on their other senses.
-“They rely on their tactile senses but also their sensory-somatic nervous system [touch, muscle and joint sensations], which tells them what their hands are doing,” Swinburne explains.
+“They rely on their tactile senses but also their sensory-somatic nervous system [touch], which tells them what their hands are doing,” Swinburne explains.

 To develop the sense of touch, have your kid pick a theme and build a soup around it!
 They can fill a bucket or bowl with ingredients for their soup, which could be leaves, petals and twigs from the backyard for a nature soup; dried beans, rice and spices for a kitchen soup; or perhaps shells, toy fish and sponges for an ocean-inspired soup.
 Then, let your child start “cooking” by adding and mixing ingredients in a big pot with their fingers, and give them a jug of coloured water to mix into the blend of interesting textures.
 Not only will finding the supplies for the soup be challenging for kids as they hunt around and explore, but mixing everything together and “serving” it to guests will inspire their imaginative play.